 The Post 9/11 GI Bill provides you with up to 36 months of education benefits for degree and certificate programs.
 Generally, benefits are payable for up to 15 years following release from active duty.
 Post 9/11 GI Bill benefits include tuition and fees (up to the maximum amount set by VA), a monthly stipend, and book stipend not to exceed $1,000 per academic year.
 All benefits under the Post 9/11 GI Bill are prorated based on the eligible tier percentage and the number of credit hours.

-Additional requirements for the Post 9/11 GI Bill include: you must take at least one full-semester 3-credit on-campus class to be eligible for the full amount of their monthly stipend.
+An additional requirements for the Post 9/11 GI Bill is that you must take at least one full-semester 3-credit on-campus class to be eligible for the full amount of their monthly stipend.

 Montgomery GI Bill Chapter 30

 The Montgomery GI Bill - Active Duty program provides you up to 36 months of education benefits.
 These benefits may be used for degree and certificate programs.
 Generally, benefits are payable for 10 years following your release from active duty.

 Montgomery GI Bill Chapter 1606

 The Montgomery GI Bill - Selected Reserve program may be available to you if you are a member of the Selected Reserve which includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corp Reserve, and Coast Guard Reserve, and the Army National Guard and Air National Guard.
 You may use this educational assistance program for degree and certificate programs.